healthykitchen101/healthykitchen101.com/vacuum-sealers/reviews/foodsaver/foodsaver-compact-vs-0160.md

 Bag Holder: No

-Bag Hooks:
+Bag Hooks: No

-Removable Drip Ttray:
+Removable Drip Ttray: Yes

 The Foodsaver VS-0160 comes with a removable drip tray to make vacuum-packing moist food more convenient.